Amurru (god): Associations with other deities

 Due to widespread recognition of Anu as Amurru's father, it is agreed that Urash was most likely regarded as his mother in most cases.
 A single reference to Ninhursag as his mother is most likely based entirely on similarity of the meaning of her name and his epithet lu hursagga.
 It has been proposed that the deity Suḫanunna, mentioned in the myth Marriage of Martu, was also viewed as his mother but this has been called into question.
 Suḫanunna might instead be an epithet of Amurru himself, possibly "he of the thriving body."

 A single hymn refers to Amurru as the "first born of the gods of Anshan."
-This was most likely a reference to Amorite settlement in areas east of the Tigris, in the proximity of Elam, or possibly specifically to the background of king Kudur-Mabuk, known for his Amorite and Elamite connections.
+This was most likely a reference to Amorite settlement in areas east of the Tigris, in the proximity of Elam, or possibly specifically to the background of Kudur-Mabuk of Larsa, known for his Amorite and Elamite connections.

 Multiple traditions regarding the identity of Amurru's wife are known.
 In Marriage of Martu he marries the goddess Adgarkidu, described as the daughter of Numushda and Namrat.
 However, especially in cylinder seals inscriptions he often appears alongside Ashratum, a goddess of Amorite origin whose name is a cognate of that of the Ugaritic goddess Athirat.
 Ashratum could also be referred to with the name Gubarra, and in bilingual texts the pair Amurru and Ashratum in Akkadian correspond to Martu and Gubarra in Sumerian.
 It has been argued that she could be also identified with Amurru's spouse known from the aforementioned myth.
 Additionally, due to the use of the epithet Belet-Seri to refer to Ashratum, in a few cases Amurru was regarded as the husband of Geshtinanna (or Azimua), also associated with this title, even though she was usually the wife of Ningishzida instead.
 In Amurru's presently unidentified first millennium BCE cult center in the Sealand his spouse was the goddess Innin-galga-sud.

 No references to Amurru having any children are known.

 In a single inscription Amurru is paired with Ninegal/Belet Ekallim.
 According to Wilfred G. Lambert, this pairing is unusual, as unless an otherwise not attested tradition conflated Amurru with her spouse, the farmer god Urash, the two deities have nothing in common.

 In laments, Amurru could be associated with Enkimdu.
 It has been suggested that their juxtaposition was meant to function similar to the pairing of Dumuzi and Enkimdu in a myth in which they compete for Inanna's hand, with Amurru taking the role of a shepherd god meant to contrast with Enkimdu's own functions as a divine farmer.